LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_asvs_readmapping/otudelim/bayesian.rst

 Tracking our ASVs
 =================

 The ``outname.cluster.list`` file that CROP produces is a text file that contains a list of the sequences included in each cluster.
 Run ``more outname.cluster.list`` to have a look at it.
+You'll note that on each line, the same ASV is repeated multiple times.
+This is because we rereplicated our ASVs earlier, and CROP worked on these ASV reads, each of which had the same name.
 We'll return to this file later when we want to map our reads.

 Next Steps
 ==========